Middlesboro, Kentucky: Pittsburgh of the South

 John Turner of Virginia established the settlement of Yellow Creek nearby in 1810, but the town did not begin to develop until the Scottish-born and Canadian-raised engineer and entrepreneur Alexander Arthur took an interest in the Yellow Creek Valley.
 Having settled in Knoxville, Tennessee, he arranged development projects in the area as part of the post-war New South.
 Taking an interest in the iron deposits around the Cumberland Gap around 1886, Arthur was able to convince some of the wealthy scions of Gilded-Age Asheville, North Carolina, to talk to their families about funding a "Pittsburgh of the South", but sufficient financing was not forthcoming.
 He then traveled to England, where he was able to find interested backers for his "Magic City" of 250,000 residents enjoying running water, electricity, a large sporting commons, and electric trams in the middle of Appalachia.
 Simultaneously, he funded and began construction on the Powell's Valley Railroad, with the aim of connecting the Cumberland Gap region to Knoxville.

 By 1888, the new town was platted and named "Middlesborough", presumably after the English town, either after a local contest selected it as the best entry or after the hometown of the brothers who owned the local English Hotel.
 The Middlesboro Country Club was founded as part of Arthur's original development.
-Its nine-hole course is one of the oldest in the United States and it claims to be the oldest continuously-played course in the country.
+Its nine-hole course is one of the oldest in the United States and it claims to be the oldest continuously played course in the country.
 Pianist Ben Harney is also claimed to have originated ragtime music in Middlesboro, where he played in local saloons in the early 1890s.
+Boosters from Middlesborough petitioned to host the 1892 World's Fair.
 Just south of the Cumberland Gap in the area of the present-day Lincoln Memorial University, a $1-million Four Seasons Hotel was built in 1892 with 500 rooms, a 200-room spa, and a sanitarium.

 Arthur's project failed by 1893.
 The Cumberland Gap had turned out to be too steep for locomotives and, in order to connect Middlesboro to the Tennessee line, an expensive tunnel needed to be constructed from 1888 to 1889, ultimately necessitating the dissolution of the Powell Valley Railroad and its recapitalization as the Knoxville, Cumberland Gap, & Louisville.
 Rebuilding from a devastating fire in 1890 used up more capital and time and the poor quality of local ore meant that revenue from Arthur's steel mills was insufficient to weather the Panic of 1893 on Wall Street.
 Arthur's development of the area finished, the post office was renamed the following year after the already-prevalent local spelling "Middlesboro".
 The Knoxville, Cumberland Pass, & Louisville was bought out by the L&N in 1896.
 The local newspaper, the Middlesboro Daily News, was established in 1911.

 Despite being the largest city in the county, the development of Middlesboro came too late to avoid Pineville's being the seat of the local courthouse.
 The two cities have remained friendly rivals since Middlesboro's founding.